One of the most common questions I get is whether carbs or protein are more important to build muscle.

 Carbs are just that crucial for proper energy levels.

-The 2 ways you can set this up is as follows:
+The two ways you can set this up are as follows:

-- The simple way for beginners.
-Find out your calorie surplus, protein, and fat requirements, and then the rest of your calories will be carbs.
+- A simple way for beginners.
+Find out your calorie surplus, protein, and fat requirements – and then the rest of your calories will be carbs.